ZhiningLiu1998/awesome-imbalanced-learning/README.md

 A curated list of awesome imbalanced learning papers, codes, frameworks and libraries.

+**Class-imbalance** (also known as the long-tail problem) is the fact that the classes are not represented equally in a classification problem, which is quite common in practice.
+For instance, fraud detection, prediction of rare adverse drug reactions and prediction gene families.
+Failure to account for the class imbalance often causes inaccurate and decreased predictive performance of many classification algorithms.
+Imbalanced learning aims to tackle the class imbalance problem to learn an unbiased model from imbalanced data.

 Inspired by [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning).
 Contributions are welcomed!

 > _Items marked with :accept: are personally recommended (important/high-quality papers or libraries)._